alanta/Kontent.Statiq/README.md

 Make sure all your classes are in a namespace.

+> A _Bad request_ occurs while loading data from Kontent

+If you have a lot of content items, use the items-feed by calling `.WithItemsFeed()` method on the Kontent module.

 ## How do I build this repo?

 You'll need a .NET Core development setup: Windows, Mac, Linux with VisualStudio, VS Code or Rider.